YourBoyRory/DroneTools/README.md

 ## QR/Barcode Options

 - `'barcode': BOOLEAN`\
-  	When 'True' A barcode is generated instead of a QR Code.
+  	When 'True' a barcode is generated instead of a QR Code.
 	This should only be used with small sizes of data, such as the ID number.
 Links or messages should use a QR code.\
 	Logo options are ignored in this mode.\
 	When ommited, the default is 'False'.